lsa-pucrs/Player-Stage-Manual/docs/DRIVERS.md

 > player soxplayer.cfg &
 ```

-and finally, on another terminal, compile and run the controler software.
+and finally, on another terminal, compile and run the controller software.
 ```tiobox
 > cd <source_code>/Ch11.2
 > cmake .